syncfusion-content/windowsforms-docs/WindowsForms/Calculate/FAQ/Common/How-to-Use-a-Comma-as-a-Decimal-Separator-in-Formu.md

 ---
 layout: post
-title: How-to-Use-a-Comma-as-a-Decimal-Separator-in-Formu | Windows Forms | Syncfusion
+title: How-to-Use-a-Comma-as-a-Decimal-Separator-in-Formu | WindowsForms | Syncfusion
 description: how to use a comma as a decimal separator in formula?
-platform: windowsforms
+platform: WindowsForms
 control: Calculate
 documentation: ug
 ---